Sandviken: Transportation

 There are multiple buses running in Sandviken, the main ones being the 11 (Säljan), 13 (Vallhov-Norrsätra) and 14 (Björksätra).
-The buses, with the exception of 11, run on an half-hourly traffic schedule on the weekdays, and on an hourly traffic schedule during holidays and weekends.
+The buses, with the exception of 11, run on a half-hourly traffic schedule on the weekdays, and on an hourly traffic schedule during holidays and weekends.
 Bus 11 always runs on an hourly traffic schedule.

 Sandviken used to be connected to Gävle via Route 80 (riksväg 80), but has since been replaced with the European route E16.
 Route 68 (riksväg 68) connects Sandviken with the city of Örebro and Gävle, and Route 272 (länsväg 272), colloquially known as "Högbovägen", connects Sandviken to the smaller village of Högbo.
 The city extends to the south along Route 272 until it meets Storsjön, where the road creates a causeway across the lake.
 Sandviken airport, although closer to the town of Valbo, serves the air travel needs for Sandviken, as well nearby Gävle.